redox-os/website/content/faq.en.md

 ## What is the purpose of Redox?

+The main goal of Redox is to be a general-purpose OS for any kind of task/computer, while maintaining security, reliability and correctness.

+We aim to be an alternative for existing Unix systems (Linux/BSD) too, with the ability to run Unix programs only minimal modifications.

 [Our Goals]

 [Our Goals]: https://doc.redox-os.org/book/ch01-01-our-goals.html

 ## What I can do with Redox?

+As a general-purpose operating system, you can do almost anything on most devices with high performance/security.

 [Use Cases]